-In accordance with 40 CFR 112.3(e), complete copies of this SPCC Plan are maintained in the Division of Environmental Protection (DEP) in Room 2S11 in Building 13, Division of Facilities, Operations and Maintenance (DFOM) in Room 1416 in Building 13, Division of Technical Resources (DTR) in the first floor office in the Central Utility Plant and Division of Fire and Rescue Services in Building 51.
+In accordance with 40 CFR 112.3(e), complete copies of this SPCC Plan are maintained at: DEP, Room 2S11 in Building 13; Division of Facilities, Operations and Maintenance (DFOM), Room 1416 in Building 13; Division of Technical Resources (DTR) in the first-floor office in the Central Utility Plant (CUP); and Division of Fire and Rescue Services in Building 51.

 The DEP Offices are attended from 7:00 AM to 5:00 PM Monday through Friday.